uport-project/lambda-nisaba/SETUP.md

       You only need to specify `[-k key_for_stage]` the first time you run the command for each stage.

-      You should encrypt the following `variables` and its corresponding `values`.
+      You should encrypt the following `variable` and its corresponding `value`.
 If you followed step 6 to 10, you'll know what those values are.
       ```
       RECAPTCHA_SECRET_KEY
       FUNCAPTCHA_PRIVATE_KEY